ovaschool/ovaschool.github.io/_posts/2025-11-02-clarification.markdown

 distribution of work between the three subfields and a shift to a more open and diverse school.

-The ~EGG~ OVA board – Petra, Deniz, Berit & Magdalena
+The EGG board – Petra, Deniz, Berit & Magdalena